Ayush2006128/ai_teacher/README.md

 6. run ``` flutter build apk ```

-NOTE it will not work on iPhone and Mac only run it on Android or windows platform also It has a bugs which are getting fixed
+NOTE it will not work on iPhone and Mac only run it on Android or windows platform also It has a few bugs which are getting fixed

 and you should be good to go.